QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Methodology

 We compute $\text{cooc}(h, t)$ rather than $\text{cooc}(h, r, t)$ because relational predicates exhibit high lexical variability (e.g., ``employed by'' vs. ``worked at''), while named entities are more lexically stable~\cite{galarraga2014canonicalizing}.
 Retrieval is triggered if the co-occurrence count falls below a threshold $\tau_{\text{cooc}}$ (default set to 1):

+We use minimum rather than average here because a single unsupported claim suffices to indicate hallucination risk, whereas Stage~1 uses average to capture overall knowledge coverage (see Table~\ref{tab:aggregation} for an empirical comparison).
 The rationale for $\tau_{\text{cooc}} = 1$ is intuitive: if two entities never co-occur in the pre-training corpus, the generated claim lacks evidential support and likely constitutes a hallucination~\cite{mallen-etal-2023-trust,kandpal2023large}.
 Notably, co-occurrence evidence is \emph{asymmetric}: while $\text{cooc}(h, t; \mathcal{P}) > 0$ does not guarantee correctness (entities may co-occur with different relations or in unrelated contexts), $\text{cooc}(h, t) = 0$ strongly indicates hallucination risk~\cite{gao-etal-2023-enabling,ravichander-etal-2025-halogen}.
+We quantify the impact of this asymmetry in Appendix~\ref{sec:cooc_analysis}.
 When retrieval is triggered ($\delta_i = 1$), we construct a \textit{Semantic-Oriented Query} using the head entity and relation ($q = h \oplus r$) to retrieve supporting documents and regenerate the sentence.